mangaki/mangaki/README.md

 ### Running the web server

+You will need Python ≥ 3.7 and Poetry.

 First, copy the configuration.
 The default parameters are already supposed to work, so you shouldn't need to change anything: